This post may contain affiliate links. Please read our disclosure policy.

 Ghee or Butter: It has to be unsalted and softened.

-Powdered sugar: It gives that soft texture of the cookies.
+Powdered sugar: It gives that soft texture to the cookies.

 Baking powder: This is a rising agent that makes all the difference.